Utah Games Offers a Truly Unique Academic Experience

-The Entertainment Arts and Engineering Program at the University of Utah offers a truly unique academic experience and is ranked as one of the top game development programs in the world.
+The Utah Division of Games at the University of Utah offers a truly unique academic experience and is ranked as one of the top game development programs in the world.
 Our diverse faculty have expertise in every facet of game creation, and we have consulted with top industry professionals to build a one-of-a-kind learning experience in game development.

 Click on one of the following degree programs to learn more: